jauco/jester/README.md

 module.exports = hello;
 ```

+Now it should succeed.
+Conveniently, you can run `node_modules/jester-tester/bin/jester-watch.js` instead
+while developing to have jester watch for changes in your files and run the appropiate tests on the fly.

 ## Writing features with jester

 Jester packages your features with their dependencies for use in the browser with the help of webpack.
-It accomplishes this by searching for files named `feature.js` in the subfolders of `src/app/features/`.
+It accomplishes this by searching for a file named *feature.js* in a subfolder of *src/app/features/*.
 The intent is to
 structure your app in modules, where each modules represents a significant feature and corresponds to a subfolder under
-the root `src/app/features/`.
-Each of those module folder must have a file named `feature.js` which is the main entry point
+the root *src/app/features/*.
+Each of those module folder must have a file named *feature.js* which is the main entry point
-of the feature and it is this file with its dependencies which jester compiles and places in the `build/artifacts` folder.
+of the feature and it is this file with its dependencies which jester compiles and places in the *build/artifacts* folder.

 So to put it all together we'll create a javascript app which just logs "hello world" to the console.

-The feature `src/app/features/greeting/feature.js`:
+The feature is contained in *src/app/features/greeting/feature.js*:

 ```javascript
 /*globals console*/